• Published May 17, 2024

 Achieving a sense of purpose starts with recognition.
 “It’s helpful to recognize the parts of our jobs that bring us energy and are aligned to what we believe is meaningful,” says Graham.
 Though helpful for everyone, value alignment is especially key for younger generations in the workforce.

-• TIP: Leaders can support employee wellbeing and facilitate this connection with a focus on purpose and compassionate leadership.
+• TIP: Leaders can support employee wellbeing and facilitate this connection with a focus on purpose in leadership.
 Encourage your people to think about what makes work meaningful for them.
 During meetings, check in on individuals, and not just on their work tasks.
 You can simply ask, How are things going?
 What brought you energy last week?
 What’s creating frustration for you?
-And then actively listen to their experiences, and respond with empathy and compassion.
+And then actively listen to their experiences, and respond with empathy and compassionate leadership.
 Resist the urge to judge or become defensive.
 Remember that the goal is not to “fix” every issue, but to hear what’s going on, and provide support.

 2. Growth.